Admire Mars: 2018: two-year-old season

 Admire Mars was ridden in all of his 2018 starts by Mirco Demuro.
-The colt made a successful racecourse debut when he recorded a narrow win over Cadence Call in a contest for previously unraced juveniles over 1600 metres at Chukyo Racecourse on 30 June.
+The colt made a successful racecourse debut, recording a narrow win over Cadence Call in a contest for previously unraced juveniles over 1600 metres at Chukyo Racecourse on 30 June.
 Three weeks later, over the same course and distance, he followed up with a three length win in the Chukyo Nisai Stakes, beating A Shin Zone and five others.

 On his return from a break of over four months Admire Mars was stepped up in class for the Grade 2 Daily Hai Nisai Stakes at Kyoto Racecourse on 10 November and went off the 4/5.
-He maintained his unbeaten record as he won by half a length from Meisho Shobu.
+He maintained his unbeaten record, winning by half a length from Meisho Shobu.
 On 16 December the colt was moved up in class again and started 3.6/1 second favourite behind the filly Gran Alegria for the Grade 1 Asahi Hai Futurity Stakes at Hanshin Racecourse.
 The best fancied of the other thirteen runners were Fantasist (Keio Hai Nisai Stakes), Cadence Call (Niigata Nisai Stakes), Meiner Surpass, De Gaulle (runner up in the Saudi Arabia Royal Cup), Emeral Flight and Aster Pegasus (Hakodate Nisai Stakes).
 Demuro settled the colt in third place as It's Cool set the pace from Gran Alegria before making a forward move as the field turned into the straight.
 Admire Mars gained the advantage 300 metres from the finish and drew away in the closing stages to win by two lengths from the outsider Kurino Gaudi with Gran Alegria half a length back in third.
 Demuro commented "everything went smoothly.
 He showed a terrific turn of foot.
 He's a smart colt and hates to lose so I'm looking forward to seeing how he improves next season".

 In the official ratings for Japanese two-year-olds Admire Mars was rated the best juvenile of the year, one pound ahead of the Hopeful Stakes winner Saturnalia.
 In January 2019 Admire Mars topped the polling for the Best Two-Year-Old Colt at the JRA Awards for 2018, receiving 153 votes against Saturnalia's 123.